Apr 24, 2023 in Papers & Projects by DIACC

 DIACC Briefing: Introduction to Identity Interoperability

-Interoperability is crucial for developing efficient, sustainable, secure, and useful identity ecosystems.
-Identity interoperability is the ability to share identity standards, frameworks, or protocols between identity systems or models to allow computer systems or software to exchange and use identity information within and across organizational, regional, and national boundaries.
-Assurance frameworks in particular, like the Pan-Canadian Trust Framework (PCTF), help to establish an expected baseline and frame of reference for both public and private sector digital identity capabilities while prioritizing user-centered design, privacy, security, and convenience of use.
+Interoperability is crucial for developing efficient, sustainable, secure, and valuable identity ecosystems.
+Identity interoperability is the ability to share identity standards, frameworks, or protocols between identity systems or models, allowing computer systems or software to exchange and use identity information within and across organizational, regional, and national boundaries.
+Assurance frameworks, in particular, like the Pan-Canadian Trust Framework (PCTF), help to establish an expected baseline and frame of reference for both public and private sector digital identity capabilities while prioritizing user-centred design, privacy, security, and convenience of use.

-The content herein has been developed with contributions from members of the DIACC’s Innovation Expert Committee including Consult Hyperion, the Digital Identity Laboratory of Canada, Autorité Des Marchés Financiers, Northern Block, Stonebridge Solutions, and Vaultie with additional support by Accenture and Outlier Solutions.
+The content herein has been developed with contributions from members of DIACC’s Innovation Expert Committee, including Consult Hyperion, the Digital Identity Laboratory of Canada, Autorité Des Marchés Financiers, Northern Block, Stonebridge Solutions, and Vaultie, with additional support from Accenture and Outlier Solutions.

 DIACC-Briefing-Introduction-to-Identity-Interoperability